DerekXu0518/Mybots/README.md

 I want to give special thanks to our TA Donna Hooshmand and all students (especially Nic :) ) both online and offline.
 Without them, I cannot make such a big progress considering I almost had no coding experience before this class.

+## In the end

+Although I personally think this class is still quite immature and needs a lot of improvements, I still wish this class can continue to give students from different background (not only CS) a chance to look at this brand new field of study that I believe worth knowing for all kinds of insiprations.